“Transfer pricing is the leading edge of what is wrong with international tax”

 The resulting damage from the prevalent “arm’s length” approach has been, and is, substantial.
 Governments around the world are systematically hobbled in their ability to collect revenues from the corporate tax system.
 Billions of dollars are wasted annually around the world on governmental enforcement efforts that have little chance of success, and on meeting expensive compliance requirements.

-Alternative approaches: unitary taxation with formula apportionment
+Alternative approaches: unitary taxation with profit apportionment

 While multinationals tend to favour the arm’s length principle as the basis for determining transfer pricing – it gives them tremendous leeway to minimise tax – academics, some public sector and private sector practitioners and, increasingly, non-governmental organisations, favour an alternative approach: combined reporting, with formulary apportionment and Unitary Taxation.
 This would prioritise the economic substance of a multinational and its transactions, instead of prioritising the legal form in which a multinational organises itself and its transactions.